learn-co-curriculum/phase-0-html-images-lab/README.md

 In this lesson, we will be discussing how to include images in your HTML, along with some important attributes of the tag.
 With images, you can make your web pages much more engaging and visually appealing.

-## Objective

-1. Learn how to add images to HTML using the `img` tag
-2. Practice using the `img` tag and some of its attributes, `src`, `alt` and `title`
-3. Reinforce our understanding of the image tag through creation

 ## Learn How To Add Images To HTML Using The `img` Tag